Norway

 Reverse charge mechanism

-When e-commerce sells services to Norwegian businesses there is no obligation on a seller to charge Norwegian VAT even if you have a VOES VAT number – it is an obligation of Norwegian business buyers to calculate VAT.
-Business should provide their organization number/business identification number, which has nine digits, starting with 8 or 9.
-If a Norwegian buyer cannot give you such a number you must treat such a sale as B2C.
+When e-commerce sellers sell services to Norwegian businesses, a seller is not obligated to charge Norwegian VAT even if they have a VOES VAT number—it is the obligation of Norwegian business buyers to calculate VAT.
+Businesses should provide their organization number/business identification number, which has nine digits, starting with 8 or 9.
+If a Norwegian buyer cannot give you such a number, you must treat such a sale as B2C.
+In this case, the seller is obligated to charge the appropriate Norwegian VAT, as the buyer is considered a consumer and not a business.

 VAT payment and returns filing date